AndreaFCR/Rick-And-Morty-Characters/README.md

 # Final evaluation of module 3 - Promo Jemison - Adalab

-Task for mid-term evaluation of module 3.
+Task for final evaluation of module 3.
 Task's aim is to develop a web app for Rick and Morty characters using react components.
 In this web app you can filter characters by name.

 ## Built with 🛠️